Requiem for My Father

 Such a glamorous couple - they look like movie stars!

-Dad and my sister, Gail
+Dad and my sister, Gail.

-Dad and my sister, Gail
+Dad and my sister, Dawn.

 Dad and Mrs. Claus (my mother).